Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Blood Collections

 This category contains the most significant number of questions.
 It includes 36 questions and has 15% of the total score.
-The questions in this category center on the proper steps and procedures that phlebotomists must follow during and after drawing blood from patients.
+We will discuss the steps and procedures phlebotomists use to draw blood from patients.

 He/She should have knowledge of each step of drawing blood and how to manage blood specimens.